dom1of1/fashion-retail-hackathon/README.md

 ## Features

 - **Virtual Try-On**: Upload a selfie and a clothing image to see an AI-generated preview.
-- **3D Viewer**: Interactive 3D visualization of the try-on result.
 - **E-Commerce Integration**: API backend and integration with hackathon campaign/inventory endpoints.
 - **WhatsApp Checkout**: Seamless checkout flow using WhatsApp integration.